Skip to content

 Title: Yes, No, or Maybe?

 Kunieda Kei lives two different lives.
-Externally he is the prince of the evening news – hardworking, kind, and humble.
+Externally, he is the prince of the evening news – hardworking, kind, and humble.
 He is the ideal man and is adored for it.
 Internally, though, he is a rude, conniving, and spiteful person.
-He plays both roles so effectively that even Kunieda isn’t sure which is the real him.
-However, his worlds collide when he runs into Tsuzuki, an animator that specializes in stop motion.
+He plays both roles so effectively that even Kunieda isn't sure which is the real him.
+However, his worlds collide when he runs into Tsuzuki, an animator who specializes in stop motion.
 During his day job (which takes place in the evening most of the time since he works for the evening news), Kunieda has to interview Tsuzuki.

 Tsuzuki is a chill guy and immediately rubs Kunieda the wrong way.
 Even so, Kunieda can’t let it show, so he puts on the charm, and the interview goes well.
 After work, Kunieda becomes his other inner self.
 From the clean-cut, dapper Kunieda, he turns into the sweatsuit, mask, and glasses-wearing Kunieda, who eats junk food and curses like a sailor.
 Unfortunately, during his nightly ritual to go get junk food, Kunieda ends up causing a bicyclist to wreck.
 As it turns out, the rider is Tsuzuki.
 Kunieda does his best to escape, but Tsuzuki demands that Kunieda pay him back by helping him with his next animation.
 In order to avoid Tsuzuki discovering who he is, Kunieda goes by Owari.

 As Kunieda spends more time with Tsuzuki as both straight-laced Kunieda and trouble-maker Owari, he grows closer to him.
-But, could Tsuzuki accept both sides of Kunieda?
+But could Tsuzuki accept both sides of Kunieda?
 Which even is the real Kunieda?